Paralegal Studies A.A.S. (PLG)

 The Paralegal Studies Associate Degree program is approved by the American Bar Association (ABA).

 LCCC’s Paralegal Studies program options are primarily offered through synchronous instruction.
-Paralegal Studies classes may be enhanced with asynchronous materials.
+Paralegal Studies classes may be enhanced with synchronous materials.
 Paralegal Studies students must take at least nine-semester credits or the equivalent of legal specialty courses through synchronous instruction.